stashyman/MusicShare/README.md

 Errors that have been found so far
 ==================================
-#. equals the main menu option and #) is the sub menu option
+first number equals the main menu option and #) is the sub menu option

 2. 1) Add a song gives an out of bounds error when adding the song with any combination